Python-GIS-book/site/source/part1/chapter-04/md/04-plot-formatting.md

     name: python3
 ---

-# Basic plot formatting
+# Designing effective line plots

-Typically you should be aiming to produce plots that include all of the elements that help make it intuitive to understand the plotted data.
-As you have seen, this might include:
+As we have seen, you should be aiming to produce plots that include all of the elements that help make understanding the plotted data intuitive.
+Typically, this might include:

 - Axis labels, including units if needed
 - A legend